SergioMEV/solar/README.md

 $ ./client <server name> <port> <user name>
 ```

-Insert your IP address in <servername> if you are running this program on your personal computer.
+Insert your IP address in <servername> if you are running this program on a machine that is different from the one that created the server.
+If you are using a Grinnell computer, type the name of the machine to connect.
+If you are running the program on the same computer as the one that created the server, type `localhost` instead.

-An example running the program on one's own computer:
+An example running the program:

 ```
 $ ./client localhost 99999 student